juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <div style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">Dodge at the Columbia University Computer Center in 1970 while he was working on Earth's Magnetic Field.</i></div>

 It is important to keep in mind that *Computer Music* was first published in 1985.
 Dodge demonstrates some code examples using the programming languages *Csound* and *Cmusic*.
 Despite the incredible difference between the computing power when this was written and now, it still serves as a good introduction to digital signal processing.
+The ideas are the same, the only difference is that it is now faster and easier with computers today.
 I will be covering:

 - Chapter 4: Synthesis Fundamentals